-This feature if selected writes the Symbol Table (produced after the execution of the 1st-pass of the assembler) to a FALCON-A list file with an extension of (.lstfa).
-The Symbol Table includes data members, data addresses and labels with their respective values.
+This feature, if selected, writes the Symbol Table (produced after the execution of the 1stpass of the assembler) to a FALCON-A list file with an extension of (.lstfa).
+The Symbol Table includes variables, addresses and labels with their respective values.